palakjain11101/Java-Challenges/README.md

 # Java-Challenges

-Weekly Java challenges completed in the Programming 1, Year 1 module <br />
+Weekly Java challenges completed in the Programming 1, Year 1 module. <br />

 Here are the areas covered in each lab: <br />